paich64/C64MEGA65/doc/jiffy.md

 #### Example for the macOS and Linux terminal

-The following commands assume that you are a folder that is empty with the exception of one file that is called `JiffyDOS_C64_6.01.bin`.
+The following commands assume that you are in a folder that is empty with the exception of one file that is called `JiffyDOS_C64_6.01.bin`.

 ```bash